adityaindiadev/github-ssh-tutorial/README.md

-## At the end, now you can ush code in GitHub
+## At the end, now you can push code in GitHub

 #### …or create a new repository on the command line